rhargreaves/mega-drive-midi-interface/README.md

 ## Stretch Goals

-- Support polyphony on a single MIDI channel (pool the YM2612's channels?)
 - Support for MIDI messages to be received via the controller ports (in serial mode) as an alternative to the EverDrive X7.
 - Support for loading & playback of PCM samples.